PrymalInstynct/CTI_Agent/CTI_Agent_PRD_v4.0.md

 - **Improve LLM Context with RAG**: Implement Retrieval Augmented Generation (RAG) to provide LLMs with more relevant and up-to-date information, especially for defensive measures and CVE details.

 - **Handle Large SBOMs**: Ensure the agent can process large SBOMs without encountering token limit issues with LLMs.

+- **Transition to a Deterministic Workflow**: Move from a probabilistic autonomous agent to a deterministic, structured workflow to improve the accuracy and consistency of identifying Snort, Sigma, and Yara rules.

 ### 1.3 Target Audience